nicnocquee/nicnocquee.github.com/_posts/2015-12-13-making-of-nori-for-mac.markdown

 ***

-Nori for Mac will be available on the Mac App Store.
-Follow me on [Twitter](https://twitter.com/nicnocquee) to be notified when it's available.
-Let me know if you think you need the app and want to test it early.
+Nori for Mac is [now available on the Mac App Store](https://itunes.apple.com/us/app/nori-photo-strips-creator/id1067017035?ls=1&mt=12).
+Check it out! :)